Reviewing Avnet (AVT) and Its Rivals

 |2.48

-Avnet presently has a consensus target price of $49.50, indicating a potential upside of 20.91%.
-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 18.43%.
-Given Avnet’s stronger consensus rating and higher probable upside, equities analysts clearly believe Avnet is more favorable than its rivals.
+Avnet currently has a consensus target price of $49.50, suggesting a potential upside of 21.83%.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 20.42%.
+Given Avnet’s stronger consensus rating and higher possible upside, analysts plainly believe Avnet is more favorable than its rivals.

 95.7% of Avnet shares are held by institutional investors.
 Comparatively, 43.7% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by institutional investors.
-1.1% of Avnet shares are held by insiders.
-Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+1.1% of Avnet shares are held by company insiders.
+Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-Avnet has a beta of 1.48, meaning that its stock price is 48% more volatile than the S&P 500.
-Comparatively, Avnet’s rivals have a beta of 1.63, meaning that their average stock price is 63% more volatile than the S&P 500.
+Avnet has a beta of 1.48, meaning that its share price is 48% more volatile than the S&P 500.
+Comparatively, Avnet’s rivals have a beta of 1.63, meaning that their average share price is 63% more volatile than the S&P 500.

 |Avnet